-1 Mr Pandey, Joint Secretary, Department of Commerce, Government of India
+^{1.} Mr Pandey, Joint Secretary, Department of Commerce, Government of India

-Technical requirements define a product characteristics, technical specifications of a set of a product or production process while testing is the determination of one or more of an object or product's characteristics performed by a laboratory.
-Certification is the provision by an independent body of a written assurance-while inspection describes regular checking of a product to make sure it meets specified criteria.
-In order to meet the requirements of the above a country sets its Standards infrastructure.
-Along with these, there are some procedural obstacles as can work as an impediments for exports.
+Standards infrastructure.
+Along with these, there are some procedural obstacles as can work as an impediment for exports.
 An exporter has to be aware of all these issues before preparing for exporting a product into a market.
 There remains always huge information and knowledge gaps, as responsibilities of government organization, private sector stakeholders, laboratories, inspecting and accrediting agencies and many other related organizations and institutions are not properly transported.

-BUILD in association with Confederation of Indian Industry(CII) and USAID initiated a research to address Conformity Assessment standard related issues usually known as non-tariff barriers and identified six sectors that have bigger exports to India and also faced standards-related challenges, the products are; Textiles, Jute and Jute products, Plastics, Leather and Agro and Agro- processing products, Fisheries and Marine.
+BUILD in association with Confederation of Indian Industry (CII) and USAID initiated a research to address Conformity Assessment standard related issues usually known as non-tariff barriers and identified six sectors that have bigger exports to India and also faced standards-related challenges, the products are; Textiles, Jute and Jute products, Plastics, Leather and Agro and Agro- processing products, Fisheries and Marine.
 The products are taken considering its export potential in the market of India and present trends of exports.
 It seems that there are demands on these products in the Indian market provided it caters to the need of the standards requirement of the market.